oracle-livelabs/security/oracle-universal-authenticator/prepare-system-for-oua-authentication/prepare-system-for-oua-authentication.md

 8. Register the TOTP key (omatotpsecretkey) with Oracle Mobile Authenticator (OMA).
 Use the following instructions:

-    * Open OMA in your Android emulator or mobile device
+    * Open OMA on your mobile device

     * If this is the first time accessing OMA, click on Add Account, otherwise tap the plus (+) icon at the bottom of the screen